-Of course, this theorem is a direct analogue of the theorem of Baaj and Julg that shows how to construct a class in $KK$-theory from an unbounded Kasparov module.
+Of course this theorem is a direct analogue of the theorem of Baaj and Julg showing how to construct a class in $KK$-theory from an unbounded Kasparov module.
 The proof of this result in the context of unbounded modular cycle is however far more involved.
-The reason for this extra difficulty can be found in the seemingly innocent change from straight commutators to twisted commutators.
+One reason for this extra difficulty can be found in the seemingly innocent change from straight commutators to twisted commutators.
 Indeed, an examination of the proof appearing in \cite{BaJu:TBK} shows that the crucial step fails for algebraic reasons when applied to unbounded modular cycles.
-An alternative approach would be to follow Connes and Moscovici's method and replace $(1 + D^2)^{-1/2}$ by $(1 + |D|)^{-1}$, see \cite{CoMo:TST}.
+An alternative approach would be to follow Connes and Moscovici and replace $(1 + D^2)^{-1/2}$ by $(1 + |D|)^{-1}$, see \cite{CoMo:TST}.
 This alternative approach does however rely on an extra assumption of twisted Lipschitz regularity and we do not impose this kind of extra regularity conditions on our unbounded modular cycle.
 Indeed, it is unclear how twisted Lipschitz regularity behaves with respect to the unbounded Kasparov product given in Theorem \ref{t:unbkasint}.
-We have therefore found it necessary to develop a novel method of proof that can be applied to non-Lipschitz unbounded modular cycles.
+In order to prove Theorem \ref{t:bddkasint} we therefore found it necessary to develop new techniques that can be applied to non-Lipschitz unbounded modular cycles.

 The main new tool appearing in the proof of Theorem \ref{t:bddkasint} is the \emph{modular transform} $G_{D,\Ga} : \Ga( \sD(D)) \to Y$ which is given by the (absolutely convergent) integral